 Established in 2017, the Michigan DNA Day program hopes to reach as many high school students as possible in the state of Michigan to teach important scientific concepts, show students what scientists look like, and instill an overall excitement in STEM-related fields.
-Check out our impact for the 2017 and 2018 years below!
+Our scheduled 2020 event was not possible due to COVID-19.
+Check out our impact for past years below!

 We are hoping to expand our network and reach more schools in 2019.
 Interested in having us visit your school?
 Get involved!

-What did high school teachers have to say about MI DNA Day 2018?
+What did high school teachers have to say about MI DNA Day in past years?